 The monies available for charitable sponsorship shall be limited to \$500 per application.
-The amount of funding will depend on the availability of funds.
+The amount of funding will depend on the availability to funds.

 Applicants may only seek this funding once per financial year.

-Enquiries should be made to the Community and Economic Development Team.
+Enquiries should be made to the Mayor's Office.